The Link Between Stroke and Diabetes

-High blood pressure is the number one risk factor for stroke.
-Other risks include smoking cigarettes and high levels of LDL ("bad") cholesterol.
+High blood pressure is the leading risk factor for stroke.
+Others include smoking cigarettes and high levels of LDL ("bad") cholesterol.

 A stroke is an emergency whether you have diabetes or not.
-If you experience any of these symptoms, call 911 immediately.
-You must get to the hospital as soon as possible:
+If you or someone near you has any of these symptoms, call 911 at once.

 - Sudden numbness or weakness in the face, arm, or leg (especially on one side of the body)

 - Trouble speaking or understanding words or simple sentences

 - Sudden blurred vision or worse vision in one or both eyes

 - Dizziness, loss of balance, or lack of coordination

 - Sudden inability to move part of the body (paralysis)

 One treatment for ischemic stroke is a clot-buster drug called tPA, which must be taken within the first 3 hours after stroke symptoms begin.
 It dissolves the clot that has clogged an artery and can restore blood flow to brain tissue.
 But this drug isn’t for all people who have an ischemic stroke, especially if you've had major surgery in the previous 2 weeks or recent head trauma.